 ευλογητος ("blessed" 1:68) Zechariah begins his song with a word of blessing to the Lord.
 The last activity in Luke's Gospel (really the last word) is also blessed (24:53; as a participle), when the disciples praise the risen and ascended Christ.

-εν τω ιερω ("in the temple"; 24:53) Although it does not use the same word in chapter 1 as chapter 24, the Gospel of Luke begins with Zechariah in the temple; and the circumcision, I assume, also happens at the temple.
+εν τω ιερω ("in the temple"; 24:53) The Gospel of Luke begins with Zechariah in the temple; and the circumcision, I assume, also happens at the temple.
 In short, the Gospel (and the declaration of Jesus' mission through Zechariah) begins and ends in the temple.

 διαθηκης ("covenant" 1:72) Zechariah confirms that God has remembered his covenant.
 During the Last Supper, Jesus promises a new covenant (22:20); more powerfully, Jesus tells them to remember this new covenant.
 (22:19)